-- (64) Non-at-will Position.
-Any classified position other than an at-will position. - (65) Non-exempt employee.
-An employee included in the overtime compensation provision of Rule 21. - (66) Normal Workweek.
-Forty hours of work in the established 7-day period for a full-time employee. - (67) Overt Recording.
-A recording device is in plain view and used with notice to each person being recorded. - (68) Overtime.
-The time an employee is directed or permitted to work in excess of 40 hours in the employee's established 7-day work period. - (69) Parent.
+- (63) Non-classified Job.
+A job not within the classified system; not a classified position. - (64) Non-exempt Employee.
+An employee included in the overtime compensation provision of Rule 21.

+- (65) Normal Workweek.
+Forty hours of work in the established 7-day period for a full-time employee. - (66) Overt Recording.
+A recording device is in plain view and used with notice to each person being recorded. - (67) Overtime.
+The time an employee is directed or permitted to work in excess of 40 hours in the employee's established 7-day work period. - (68) Parent.
 The biological, adoptive, step, or foster parent of an employee, or an individual who stood in loco parentis to an employee when the employee was a child.
-This term does not include parents "in law". - (70) Partisan Office.
-An office held by a person affiliated with a specific political party. - (71) Part-time Employee.
-An employee regularly scheduled to work less than 40 hours in a 7-day period. - (72) Performance Probation.
-The probationary period following performance appraisal score of 2.75. - (73) Personnel Job Classification Plan.
-The classification and compensation plans established by these rules. - (74) Physical or Mental Disability.
-An impairment that substantially limits one or more of the major life activities of an individual. - (75) Position.
-An individual job within the classified system. - (76) Primary Caregiver.
-A person who has primary responsibility for the care of another person, for attending to that person's physical and emotional needs. - (77) Premium Pay.
-Compensation at the rate of time-and-one-half for overtime work by a non-exempt employee. - (78) Probationary Employee.
-A newly hired non-at-will employee serving in a period of probationary status. - (79) Probationary Period.
-The period of time during which a newly appointed non-at-will employee serves in probationary status.
+This term does not include parents "in law." - (69) Partisan Office.
+An office held by a person affiliated with a specific political party. - (70) Part-time Employee.
+An employee regularly scheduled to work less than 40 hours in a 7-day period. - (71) Performance Probation.
+The probationary period following performance appraisal score of 2.75. - (72) Personnel Job Classification Plan.
+The classification and compensation plans established by these rules. - (73) Physical or Mental Disability.
+An impairment that substantially limits one or more of the major life activities of an individual. - (74) Position.
+An individual job within the classified system. - (75) Primary Caregiver.
+A person who has primary responsibility for the care of another person, for attending to that person's physical and emotional needs. - (76) Premium Pay.
+Compensation at the rate of time-and-one-half for overtime work by a non-exempt employee. - (77) Probationary Employee.
+A newly hired employee serving in a period of probationary status. - (78) Probationary Period.
+The period of time during which a newly appointed employee serves in probationary status. - (79) Probationary Status.
+The employment status of an employee until they have successfully completed the probationary period in accordance with Rule 19; a status wherein an employee is entitled to less than the full rights available to a certified employee under the personnel rules. - (80) Promotion.
+Any change of an employee's position or class within the classified system where there is at least a 5% increase from the midpoint of the current class as compared to the new class. - (81) Promotional Only.
+Designation of a vacant position to be filled only by a current employee in the judicial personnel system. - (82) Protected Group.
+Any group of persons who are afforded special protection in hiring and employment practices under state or federal law. - (83) Protective Hairstyles.
+Includes such hairstyles as braids, locs, twists, tight coils, or curls, cornrows, bantu knots, afros and headwraps.
+See Colorado Crown Act 2020.